anandaroop/Leaflet.help/README.md

 # Leaflet.help

-A Leaflet control that helps map users by displaying info on Leaflet's panning/zooming UI as well as other optional messages from the map author.
+A Leaflet control that helps users by displaying info on Leaflet's panning/zooming UI as well as other optional messages from the map creator.

 See the demo.